dbochicchio/reactor-mqtt-contrib/README.md

 # Installation

-Download all the yaml files, zip them  (the name of the zip files doesn't matter) and save the zip file under *reactor/config/mqtt_templates*.
+Download the zip file from the releases and save it file under *reactor/config/mqtt_templates*.
 If *mqtt_templates* directory does not exist, simply create it.
-If you prefer to have them in a directory, create it and place the zip files there.
+If you prefer to have them in a directory, just create it and unzip the files there.
 Reactor will search for templates in any zip or yaml file under the aforementioned location.
 After copying the files, restart Reactor.
 Every time you update the files, a restart is needed.

 # How to update